muritane/agent-theory/README.md

 * costly or unsafe to explore,
 * and sometimes adversarial.

-Repeated trial-and-error is often infeasible because errors can be irreversible, compounding, or fatal **along the agent’s local trajectory**, even when predictable in hindsight.
+Errors cannot always be explored, undone, or amortized.
+Many failures are irreversible **along the agent’s local trajectory**, even when predictable in hindsight.
 As a result, failures recur across biological, artificial, and institutional systems despite accumulated experience.

 **The central question is therefore:**

-> How can a bounded agent act reliably over time without repeatedly paying for the same mistakes, when mistakes cannot always be safely explored, undone, or delegated?
+> How can a bounded agent act reliably over time when mistakes cannot be safely explored, reversed, or delegated—and when coordination and scale require exact, repeatable execution?

 ---